 Market study into retail fuel

-On 27 February 2020, the Government announced its decision to introduce changes to improve competition in the retail fuel market.
-The Fuel Industry Act 2020 was passed in August as a first step to implementing these changes.
+In February 2020, the Government announced its decision to introduce changes to improve competition in the retail fuel market.
+These changes have been implemented.

 On this page

-- a requirement for fuel suppliers to publicise the wholesale prices of fuel at storage terminals to achieve a more transparent pricing regime
+- a terminal gate pricing regime that requires certain fuel suppliers to publicise the wholesale prices of fuel at storage terminals to achieve more transparent wholesale prices

 - rules to ensure contracts between wholesale fuel suppliers and their customers are fair and support competition